 <picture>to help the browser choose the most optimal format (e.g., WebP over JPEG or PNG), or serve altogether different treatments of images for different screen sizes.

-- Client hints can be used
+- Client hints can

-to tailor resource delivery based on current network conditions and device
+tailor resource delivery based on current network conditions and device

 Viewport-Widthheaders can help you deliver the best images for a device using server-side code and deliver less markup.
 The